DiarTor/DiTube/README.md

     - Replace `YOUR_BOT_TOKEN` in the script with your actual bot token.
     - To replace the bot token you should create this path `config/token.py` and inside this file you should create a variable called `bot_token` and place your token there as a string
+    - Dont Forget To Change The MongoDB Database Address in `config/database.py`

 ## Usage